ProfessorManhattan/ansible-androidstudio/CONTRIBUTING.md

 ### Code Format Example

-To dive a little deeper, take the following block of code that was retrieved from `tasks/main.yml` from the Android Studio role as an example:
+To dive a little deeper, take the following block of code that was retrieved from the `tasks/main.yml` file in the [Android Studio role](https://github.com/InstallDoc/androidstudio) as an example:

 ```yaml
 ---